-The best places to visit in South Africa reveal diversity and dynamic experiences across the six best destinations that can range from “Big Five” safaris to cities and centers that teem with wonder.
+The best places to visit in South Africa reveal diversity and dynamic experiences that can range from “Big Five” safaris to cities and centers teeming with wonder.

-Embark on wildlife adventures that include game drives and nature walks complimented by breathtaking scenery, take in spectacular coastal drives and white, sandy beaches, magnificent wine country and vibrant village squares.
+Embark on wildlife adventures that include game drives and nature walks complimented by breathtaking scenery, take in spectacular coastal drives and white-sand beaches, magnificent wine country and vibrant village squares.

 Gather unforgettable memories with an insight into these captivating South Africa destinations that will immerse you in beauty, marvels, and splendor across the country.

-It is no secret that one of the main reasons for visiting South Africa is to embark on a safari and the Greater Kruger Region in Mpumalanga, and embarking on a safari can meet your expectations on every level when there.
+It is no secret that one of the most beautiful places in South Africa is the Greater Kruger Region in Mpumalanga, and embarking on a safari can meet your expectations on every level when there.

 Home to the “Big Five” and an abundance of other wildlife thriving amidst natural beauty, Kruger and its popular surrounding private game reserves of Sabi Sands and Timbavati invite guests to experience the thrill of the bush, the vast open spaces, and the bliss the quiet environment brings.